hzlipscomb5/Credit_Risk_Analysis/README.md

 - Recall/Sensitivity for Low Risk: .59
 - F1/Harmonic Mean for High Risk: .02
 - F1/Harmonic Mean for Low Risk: .74
-- The precision on the high risk loans was really low, while the recall rate was reasonably high, yet not great.
-The low risk had perfect precision, but low recall.
+- The precision on the high risk loans was really low, while the recall rate was reasonable, yet not great.
+The low risk loans had low recall.
 This information tells us that with this classifier, we would likely misidentify too many low risk loans incorrectly as high risk ones.
 We would catch a reasonable amount of the high risk loans, but would miss about a quarter of them.
 Overall, this algorithm would not be ideal for our task.
 It would let too many good loan opportunities slip through the cracks, while not catching enough bad ones.
 ![](images/random_oversampler.png)

 ### SMOTE